p-hzamora/FluentValidation/docs/built-in-validators.md

 * `{PropertyPath}` - The full path of the property

 ## Empty Validator
-Opposite of the `NotEmpty` validator.
+Opposite of the `not_empty` validator.
 Checks if a property value is null, or is the default value for the type.
 When used on an IEnumerable (such as arrays, collections, lists, etc.), the validator ensures that the IEnumerable is empty.

 Example: